harlott/nuclearest-js/README.md

 NucleaRest will be a set of Javascript Rest utilities and practices for SPA applications.

-#### fetch
+#### fetch (enhanced)

+ This is a simple proxy method for standard fetch.
+It will support a responseParser, to centralize and better control the basic shape of an API response object (especially for the errors handling).

- This is a simple proxy method for standard fetch that use [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) for all human browsers and [fetch-ponyfill](https://github.com/qubyte/fetch-ponyfill) for other cases.
+ In browser context, it uses [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) for all human browsers and [fetch-ponyfill](https://github.com/qubyte/fetch-ponyfill) for other cases.